 Alternatives to logbook loans

-There are several alternatives to logbook loans, such as:
+There are several alternatives to logbook loans:

 - A homeowner loan (also known as secured loan) is a form of borrowing that you secure against your house.
 You can usually borrow larger amounts than with a logbook loan, although you risk losing your home if you stop making repayments.

 - An unsecured or personal loan may be an alternative if you don’t want to secure the loan against an asset.
 Just be aware that you might need good credit to get accepted.